jayrebornn/jayrebornn.github.io/_posts/2025-06-12-COMmander.md

 # DefendNot

 The first detection we made and what inspired this project was an attack called `DefendNot` created by `es3n1n`.
 This was a unique attack where you can manipulate the Windows Security Service (WSC) to register your anti-virus, which in turn disables Microsoft Defender.
 We can download the file using the GitHub repo for the tool.
-Once we have it on our machine, it is as easy as running the `defendnot-loader.exe`  and passing any parameters we like.
+Once we have it on our machine, it is as easy as running the `defendnot-loader.exe`  and passing any parameters we like, in this case we will name our AV COMmander.

 ![image](/assets/img/commander/commander-defendnot.png)